No. 5 Kentucky tops No. 24 South Carolina 85-69 for SEC lead

 South Carolina: Hosts Auburn Tuesday night before traveling to Missouri next Saturday.

-Kentucky: Hosts No. 2 Kansas next Saturday in the SEC/Big 12 Challenge.
+Kentucky: Visits Tennessee on Tuesday night before hosting No. 2 Kansas next Saturday in the SEC/Big 12 Challenge.
 The Wildcats are 22-7 against the Jayhawks but lost 90-84 in overtime a year ago in Lawrence in one of last season's most thrilling games.

 ---